MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ### Arrange and dock windows

-You can arrange windows in the following ways:

-- *Dock* a document window or tool window to position and size it within the IDE window frame.
+You can *dock* a document window or tool window so that it has a position and size within the IDE window frame.
+You can also position it as a separate floating window that's outside of the IDE.

-- Dock document windows within the editor frame.
-- Dock some tool windows as tabbed windows in the editor frame.
-- Pin document windows to their current position in the [tab](#personalize-tabs) order in the editor frame.
+You can dock a tool window anywhere inside the IDE frame.
+You can also dock some tool windows as tabbed windows in the editor frame.
+And you can dock document windows within the editor frame or pin them to their current position in the [tab](#personalize-tabs) order.

+You can also arrange windows in the following ways:

-- Float document or tool windows over or outside the IDE.
+- Dock multiple windows to float together in a *raft* over or outside of the IDE.
 - Hide tool windows along the edge of the IDE.
+- Minimize tool windows.
 - Display windows on different monitors.
 - Reset window placement to the default layout or to a saved custom layout.
-- Dock multiple windows to float together in a *raft* over or outside of the IDE.
-- Hide or minimize tool windows.

 To arrange tool and document windows, you can place your cursor on the title bar of a window and then drag it to where you want it.
 Alternatively, you can right-click the title bar of the window to use its context menu, or you can use the commands on the **Window** menu.